VojtechBrezina/VojtechBrezina.github.io/content/projects/website/index.md

 ---
+meta:
+    description: Creating a flexible SSG from scratch in Python
 ---

 # How this website is built

 I decided to build my own SSG almost from scratch because the other ones seemed